 Crimean-Congo haemorrhagic fever

-Crimean-Congo haemorrhagic fever is a viral disease that typically causes fever, bleeding under the skin, and pain.
+Crimean-Congo haemorrhagic fever is a viral disease that can cause fever, pain and bleeding under the skin.
+In some cases, it can be fatal.
+It spreads to humans through contact with infected animal blood or tissues, or from the bite of an infected tick.
 Risk is generally low for most travellers.
-It is spread to humans though contact with infected animal blood or bodily fluids, or from a tick bite.
-Protect yourself from tick bites and avoid animals.
+Protect yourself from tick bites and avoid animals, particularly livestock.
 There is no vaccine available for Crimean-Congo haemorrhagic fever.

-Travellers are cautioned to avoid contact with animals, including dogs, snakes, rodents, birds, and bats.
-Certain infections found in Central Asia, like rabies, can be shared between humans and animals.
+Travellers are cautioned to avoid contact with animals, including dogs, livestock (pigs, cows), monkeys, snakes, rodents, birds, and bats, and to avoid eating undercooked wild game.

 Tuberculosis is an infection caused by bacteria and usually affects the lungs.

 For most travellers the risk of tuberculosis is low.

 Travellers who may be at high risk while travelling in regions with risk of tuberculosis should discuss pre- and post-travel options with a health care professional.

 High-risk travellers include those visiting or working in prisons, refugee camps, homeless shelters, or hospitals, or travellers visiting friends and relatives.